twilsonco/SiriShortcuts/MenuGenerator.md

 ![Menu Generator Menu Examples Screenshots](https://github.com/jpasholk/SiriShortcuts/blob/main/img/menu-generator-example.png?raw=true)

-### Creating Advanced Menus Using Dictionaries
+### Creating Advanced Menus

-Using a dictionary to make menus allows for the most functionality and is a bit quicker than using the text-based quick menu.
+You can use a list of menu item dictionaries to make menus, providing the most functionality and better performance than the text-based quick menus.

-### Creating The Dictionary
+#### Creating The List of Menu Item Dictionaries

-To make an advanced menu, you need to use a `Dictionary` action with the following text keys:
+To make an advanced menu, you need to construct a list of dictionaries.
+Each dictionary can be created using the `Dictionary` action with the following text keys (see also the above images):

 1. `title` - This will be the larger, bold text title for each menu option.
-2. `sub` - This will be the smaller text below that.
+2. `sub` - This will be the smaller text below the title.
-3. `icon` - Here is where you will specify either the base64 icon, emoji, or Font Awesome class name for the icons you want to use.
+3. `icon` - Here is where you will specify either the base64 icon, emoji, or Font Awesome class name for the icon you want to use.
+4. *[optional] You can add additional fields that contain whatever information you want.
+These will not be printed in the created menu, and can be fetched later in order to drive more advanced behavior based on user selection.
+Here we use `field1` and `field2` as examples.*

 ![Menu Generator - Menu Command Image](https://github.com/jpasholk/SiriShortcuts/blob/main/img/menu-generator-advanced-menu.png?raw=true)

-### Using The `menu` Command To Generate The Menu
+#### Using The `menu` Command To Generate The Menu

+Once you've prepared your list of menu item dictionaries, we prepare an input dictionary for Menu Generator:

-1. Below the first dictionary you created with the data for your menu, make another one with a text key named `command` with the value `menu`.
+1. Make a new dictionary with a text key named `command` with the value `menu`.
-2. Next, add a `Set Dictionary` action and set the name of `Menu item list` to `menu`.
+2. Next, add a `Set Dictionary` action and set the value of the `menu` key to your list of menu item dictionaries (here we've named the list variable `Menu item list`).
-3. Below that, use the `Run Shortcut` action to run Menu Generator.
+3. Below that, use the `Run Shortcut` action to run Menu Generator, and pass the dictionary from (1) as input.

-### Tell Shortcuts That The Output Is A vCard File
+#### Tell Shortcuts That The Output Is A vCard File

+The output of the `Run Shortcut` action will be a single text object that contains the created menu.

-1. Then, use a `Set Name` action to set the name of the `Shortcut Result` to `Menu.vcf`.
+1. Use a `Set Name` action to set the name of the `Shortcut Result` to `menu.vcf`.
-2. Finally, add a `Choose From List` action to choose from `Renamed Item`, and make sure the type is set to `contact`.
+2. Finally, add a `Choose From List` action to choose from `Renamed Item`, and make sure the type of `Renamed Item` is set to `contact`.

-### Retrieving Data From The Chosen Menu Option
+#### Retrieving Data From The Chosen Menu Option

+If you added any non-printed "extra" fields to your menu (we added `field1` and `field2` in our example), you can use the `get menu item details` command to fetch that data from the user-selected item.

 1. Create another dictionary with the following text keys:
     - `command` - With the value `get menu item details`.
     - `title` - With the value `Name` pulled from a magic variable of the `Renamed Item`.
     - `sub` - With the value `Company` also pulled from a magic variable of the `Renamed Item`.
+2. Pass this dictionary as input to a `Run Shortcut` action pointing to Menu Generator
+3. The `Shortcut Result` will be the menu item dictionary corresponding to the user-selected menu item
+4. Using the returned dictionary, you can then access any of the extra fields you defined earlier

 ### Create A Menu With The Quick Menu Tool